 Destinations with advice levels 1 and 2 are usually covered by travel insurance.
 Destinations with advice level 4 usually are not.
 It varies with level 3.
 It’s important to check the reason that the country is under advice level 3, as you may not be covered for it.
 International travel has become more complex and uncertain.
+If the levels increase or decrease, this could affect travel insurance and what’s covered.
 Always check details of your insurance coverage.

 Case study: Ignorance is no defence

 A week after a volcanic eruption made world news, Sameer* booked a trip to Bali.
 He assumed the emergency would be over by the time he was due to fly a month later.
 Unfortunately, the volcano continued to erupt and Sameer’s flight was cancelled.
 His insurer declined his claim because he’d bought the flight and insurance after DFAT issued a travel alert about the volcanic eruption, and after it had been in the news.

 Medical costs in countries with a reciprocal healthcare agreement

 Australia has a reciprocal healthcare agreement with 11 countries.
 They are:

 - the Netherlands

 - the Republic of Ireland